The Army-Navy game this year, scheduled for Dec. 12 in Philadelphia, will be like no other contest since the rivalry began in 1890.

 Possibly the only football game both teams play all season

-There is a possibility the only football game the Army and Navy teams play this year is the contest against each other.
+There is a possibility that the only football game the Army and Navy teams play this year will be the contest against each other.

-“There are still some unanswered questions, but I think the attention will not slow down,” said Johnny Avello, director of sportsbook operations for FanDuel.
+“There are still some unanswered questions, but I think the attention will not slow down,” said Johnny Avello, director of sportsbook operations for DraftKings Sportsbook.

-While still early, Avello puts Navy as favorites by 4.5 points and pegs the total game score (over/under) at 42.5 points.
+While it’s still early, Avello puts Navy as the favorites by 4.5 points and pegs the total game score (over/under) at 42.5 points.
 Find the latest Army-Navy game lines here.

 “This game means more to them than any other,” added Avello, who also talked about the game’s enduring appeal.

-Mattias Stetz, COO Rush Street Interactive, operator of BetRivers.com expects interest to remain high – if not higher – than in the past, even without spectators.
+Mattias Stetz, COO of Rush Street Interactive, operator of BetRivers.com, expects interest to remain as high as — if not higher than — in the past, even without spectators.

-“In this new normal almost all sporting events are taking place without crowds in the stands.
-With events like the UFC, we are seeing higher TV ratings than ever before and the betting action is following suit.
+“In this new normal, almost all sporting events are taking place without crowds in the stands.
+With events like the UFC, we are seeing higher TV ratings than ever before, and the betting action is following suit.
 We expect the same for the Army-Navy game.
-Sports bettors will enjoy the thrill of the game regardless if there is a crowd or not.”
+Sports bettors will enjoy the thrill of the game regardless [of] if there is a crowd or not.”

 Unanswered questions about Army-Navy game

 Just for starters, Army and Navy’s regular Patriot League season just got canceled.
 However, the league gave the service academy teams the latitude to play others on their schedules at their discretion.